 Programs change from time to time, so we recommend that you apply for admission as early as possible.
 Once admitted, your requirements to complete the program will not change – even if the program changes.
 You can be confident that completed and eligible courses will apply to your program.Apply for Admission

 Prior learning from other post-secondary institutions

-If you have completed requirements for other University of Calgary Continuing Education certificates, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
-To transfer credits, please contact a Program Information Specialist.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
+To transfer credits, please contact a student advisor.

-The combined total of Transferability and Advanced Standing credits cannot exceed 100 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 100 hours for this program.

 The courses in the OHS Advanced Certificate align with the requirements of the Canadian Registered Safety Technician (CRST) certification.
 Students who emerge from the University of Calgary OHS Advanced and Fundamentals Certificate combined, meet educational requirements, and are well-prepared to take the CRST exam.
 For more information, please visit the BCRSP website.

 The BCRSP has reviewed the Continuing Education Occupational Health and Safety program and designated the University of Calgary an approved education provider.

 Each year, scholarships and awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.

 To apply, you must meet eligibility criteria and submission deadlines.
 Students in this program may be eligible for the following awards: